-- Bipolar I Disorder: A bipolar disorder characterized by periods of expansive mood (mania) and periods of depression.
+- Bipolar I Disorder.
+A bipolar disorder characterized by periods of expansive mood (mania) and periods of depression.
 During manic episodes, individuals may experience a superior or grandiose attitude, increased energy, racing thoughts, and impulsive behavior.
 During depressive episodes, they may experience symptoms such as sadness, hopelessness, and loss of interest in activities they once enjoyed.

-- Cyclothymic Disorder: A mood disorder characterized by periods of hypomanic symptoms and depressive symptoms that occur for at least two years.
+- Cyclothymic Disorder.
+A mood disorder characterized by periods of hypomanic symptoms and depressive symptoms that occur for at least two years.
 The symptoms are less severe than those seen in bipolar disorder.

-- Substance/Medication-Induced Bipolar and Related Disorder: A mood disorder caused by substance use or medication that results in a manic episode or hypomanic symptoms.
+- Substance/Medication-Induced Bipolar and Related Disorder.
+A mood disorder caused by substance use or medication that results in a manic episode or hypomanic symptoms.

 It is important to seek professional help if you suspect signs that you have bipolar disorder or someone you know may have an expansive mood disorder.
 Accurate diagnosis and appropriate treatment can help a person manage symptoms and improve outcomes.

-Expansive Behaviour in Bipolar Disorder
+Expansive Behavior in Bipolar Disorder

 Expansive mood may be a symptom of several mood disorders, including bipolar disorder.
 Bipolar I disorder is a mood disorder characterized by periods of mania and depression.
 During manic mania episodes, individuals may experience a superior or grandiose attitude, increased energy, intense elation, racing thoughts, and impulsive behavior.
 During depressive episodes, they may experience symptoms such as sadness, hopelessness, psychotic features, and loss of interest in activities they once enjoyed.
-Bipolar II disorder is a mood disorder characterized by periods of depressive episodes and hypomanic episodes, which are less severe than manic episodes and are characterized by symptoms such as increased energy, elevated mood, and increased productivity.
+Bipolar II disorder is a mood disorder characterized by periods of depressive episodes and hypomanic episodes.
+Which are less severe than manic episodes and are characterized by symptoms such as increased energy, elevated mood, and increased productivity.

-Expansive mood can be a sign of bipolar disorder.
+Expansive moods can be a sign of bipolar disorder.
 Individuals with bipolar disorder may experience expansive moods during manic episodes, which can last for several days or weeks.
 During these episodes, they may feel intense elation and a sense of euphoria and grandiosity, both feelings which can lead to extreme impulsive behaviors such as excessive unrestrained buying sprees, risky sexual behavior, or substance abuse.